 Conclusion

-For educational institutions, a 3D digital twin is a multi-purpose asset.
-It acts as a recruitment tool to attract a global student body, a teaching aid for remote learning, and an operational tool for efficient campus management.
-It is a practical application of technology designed to improve workflows across the primary functions of a modern academic institution.
+For educational institutions in India, a Matterport 3D digital twin is a multi-purpose asset.
+It acts as a recruitment tool to attract a global student body, a teaching aid for modern remote learning, and an operational tool for efficient campus management.
+It is a practical application of technology designed to improve workflows across the primary functions of a modern academic institution in India.